The creative industries are highly competitive, so media-related work experience is crucial along with personal

 While these skills are invaluable for careers in the media, they are also useful in many other roles.
 Courses focus on the communication of information across different mediums.
 The ability to communicate information clearly and effectively is an essential skill all employers look for.

 You may choose further study because it's essential for your career path or highly desirable for entry into your chosen career.
-Alternatively, you may want to gain more skills and improve your chance of breaking into a career area, such as public relations or multimedia.
+For example, if you wish to gain entry to a career in teaching or media law, or to branch into journalism or public relations.

 Successful completion of postgraduate study does not guarantee entry into any particular area of work but it will enhance your skills and offer you more networking opportunities.
 Consider your longer term career aims to decide if it is necessary for you.
 It may be possible to build all the necessary experience you need, while in employment or to take professional qualifications once you're in the role.

 What do media studies graduates do?

 The top jobs held by media studies graduates employed in the UK six months after graduation are arts officer, producer and director, marketing associate professional and photographer, audio-visual and broadcasting equipment operator.